Therapy Didn’t Rid Me Of My Depression. But It Helped Me Understand It

 A few months ago, I was going through a particularly nasty bout of depression that felt utterly paralyzing at the time.
 I couldn’t muster up the energy to feed myself, let alone drag myself to the gym or practice any of the self-care tactics I’d picked up.
 It would be days until my next appointment, and since my sister wasn’t answering her phone, I called my cousin, the next best person.
 “It feels like I’m going to be sad forever,” I told her, bawling uncontrollably on my bedroom floor.
 “It feels like I’m never going to beat it.”

-The human mind is a beautiful thing, but sometimes mine feels less pretty and more like an instrument of torture, custom-designed to replay my memories of all the times I’ve ever felt inadequate.
-It takes everything in me to yell back at the echo chamber of voices that taunt me and tell me I will never stop feeling this way.
+The human mind is a beautiful thing, but sometimes mine feels less pretty and more like a device that’s been custom-designed to replay memories of all the times I’ve ever felt inadequate.
+It takes everything in me to yell back at the voices that taunt me and tell me I will never stop feeling this way.
 But after a while, the aching subsides.

 It always does.